 Exterior and interior sirens make three different alarm sounds on the premises, each indicating a different type of alarm.
 Sirens are programmed by the installer to time out and stop sounding after a specified time.

-Use Table 9 on page 20 to understand the siren sounds used by the security system.
+Use Table 8 below to understand the siren sounds used by the security system.